 Photograph from Gram Vikas Photo Archive

-Jhunilata went directly to the Community Health Center (CHC) in Buguda Block the same day and requested speedy processing of Susant’s death certificate.
+Jhunilata went to the Community Health Centre (CHC) in Buguda Block the same day and requested speedy processing of Susant’s death certificate.
 Twenty-nine days after Susant’s death, the CHC handed over the death certificate to his wife.

 A Community Champion conducting door to door survey.